 Northwestern Memorial had lines of credit of \$50,000 and \$80,000 that were to expire in May 2019 and September 2018, respectively.
 At August 31, 2016, Northwestern Memorial had drawn \$59,750 on the \$80,000 line of credit and restricted \$467 of the \$50,000 line to secure a letter of credit.
 The remaining amounts were available for operations.
 In October 2016, the lines of credit in the amounts of \$50,000 and \$80,000 were replaced with two \$65,000 lines of credit.
+At August 31, 2017, Northwestern Memorial had restricted \$1,556 of one of the \$65,000 lines of credit to secure a letter of credit.
 Northwestern Memorial has the option to borrow at various rates expressed as an adjustment to LIBOR, prime rate or other bank-offered rates.
-At November 30, 2016, no amounts were borrowed under the lines of credit.
+At August 31, 2017, no amounts were borrowed under the lines of credit.

 Northwestern Memorial has standby bond purchase agreements (SBPAs) with multiple banks that cover all of its variable rate demand revenue bonds (VRDBs).
 The short-term credit rating for each series of VRDBs is based on the respective bank's short-term credit rating.
 The long-term credit rating for each series of VRDBs is based on Northwestern Memorial's long-term credit rating.
 Changes in credit ratings may impact the interest paid on or remarketing of the VRDBs.
-As of November 30, 2016, the banks provide liquidity support in the event of a failed remarketing as follows:
+As of August 31, 2017, the banks provided liquidity support in the event of a failed remarketing as follows:

-P ar Value Expiration date Subseries 2007A-1, 2007A-3 \$ 103,000 October 2020 Series 2008A 78 , 775 October 2020 Subseries 2007A-2, 2007A-4 103,000 October 2019 convert to a term loan at the earlier of the expiration date of the related SBPA or after 90 consecutive days of failed remarketing.
+P ar Value Expiration date Subseries 2007A-2, 2007A-4 \$ 102,350 October 2019 Series 2008A 74,250 October 2020 Subseries 2007A-1, 2007A-3 102,350 October 2020

+The SBPAs include reporting and financial requirements and other covenants.
+If an SBPA is not renewed or replaced prior to its expiration, or if some portion, or all, of the related VRDBs are not successfully remarketed (failed remarketing) during the term of the SBPAs, the related VRDBs convert to a term loan at the earlier of the expiration date of the related SBPA or after 90 consecutive days of failed remarketing.
 The principal payment on the term loan would then be payable over a three-year term.
 The earliest principal payment on any term loan associated with the bonds is 367 days from the initial failed remarketing date.
 Therefore the VRDBs, all SBPAs with maturities greater than one year less any current portion, are classified as long-term debt in the accompanying condensed consolidated balance sheets.